davidralphlewis/binaryephemera/_notes/Now.md

 # Now

-*Updated on 27/04/2026*
+*Updated on 22/05/2026*

 ## Life

 - Lots of work focus.
 I got a promotion which is great!
 But now I am learning how to lead.
-- Digging beds in the allotment, ignoring the (many) weeds.
+- Getting back from holiday in Cornwall  was very relaxing.
+- Now to start on home improvements.
+Going to paint the front door first.
+DIY does not come naturally to me.

 ## Working on